mkuthan/mkuthan.github.io/_posts/2023-11-30-infrastructure-layer-bigquery.md

 Here are the key characteristics of the infrastructure layer in DDD architecture in the context of unified batch and streaming data pipelines:

 * **Technical Concerns**: The infrastructure layer is primarily focused on addressing technical concerns like data access, communication with external systems.
+* **High Quality API**: API for the infrastructure layer is strongly typed, intuitively named to give developers with a seamless and error-resistant way to interact with external resources while minimizing ambiguities.
 * **Performance and Scalability**: Infrastructure components often include mechanisms for optimizing throughput for batch, or minimize latency for streaming.
 * **Data Integrity**: Infrastructure components use integration tests with real external services to verify that the layer correctly handles data storage and retrieval.
 * **Error Handling**: The infrastructure layer handles errors gracefully and provides appropriate feedback or recovery mechanisms.
 * **Testing and Stubing**: Infrastructure components must include facilities for  testing, stubbing, and simulating external dependencies to isolate and test the domain logic without needing a full infrastructure setup.
-* **High Quality API**: API for the infrastructure layer is strongly typed, intuitively named, and well-documented to provide developers with a seamless and error-resistant way to interact with external resources while minimizing ambiguities.

 How to deliver infrastructure layer for unified batch and streaming data pipelines?